 Is Lisbon friendly to foreigners?

 To visitors and tourists the town will welcome you with open arms especially in the tourist areas.
 The local residents will be a little standoffish at first but as they see you around more often they will warm up to you quite quickly.
+Remember it is a massive tourist town so this is to be expected.

 Is living in Lisbon Portugal safe?